The Murkiness of Sexual Consent on College Campuses

 Wong: Why do you think it’s so tricky to address sexual assault on campus?

-Grigoriadis: It really does go back to this idea that the standards have changed and that it’s a generational shift in terms of what we—young people, those who are in college today—consider to be sexual assault versus what older Americans do.
+Grigoriadis: It really does go back to this idea that the standards have changed and that it’s a generational shift in terms of what young people—those who are in college today—consider to be sexual assault versus what older Americans do.
 I think that the cases are murky in college if you’re looking at them from the vantage point of a 45-year-old ... [for example,] there's a lot of flirtatious texting going on between people before these encounters.
 There’s the story of violent gang rape by three football players of an innocent, defenseless girl, and in a lot of cases that girl was having consensual sex with one of the players.

 There are schools that are recognizing, Okay, this may have started in a consensual manner—there may be evidence that the woman was interested in having intercourse with the guy.
 But that doesn’t negate her story.
 Consent can be revoked once people are in the room.
 And that’s not to say that there aren’t some bad actors here and there, that there aren't cases that are exactly as DeVos and others are describing, that there aren't cases where the girl is over-determining what constitutes assault.
 But to me the vast majority of cases ... are cases where, by the new standards of consent [in which a student must be explicit about her intentions from the beginning of a hookup], the boy did do something wrong.